Waterdeep: Dungeon of the Mad Mage: Reception

 Jason Wilson, for VentureBeat, had previously written about his love of megadungeons such as Undermountain and on this incarnation he wrote that it "is the deep complex beneath the city of Waterdeep, and it's the creation of an insane wizard, Halaster Blackcloak, and this campaign book for Dungeons & Dragons explores these halls better than any production beforehand.
 It's a fun read even if you don't plan on running a party of adventurers through this deathtrap.
 But this isn't just about the lore and the fun.
 It works with an earlier campaign from this year, Waterdeep: Dragon Heist, and when you use both together, it combines for an epic campaign that takes your players from 1st level all the way to 20th level.
 And it's all in (or under) one city.
 That's an amazing feat".

 Kody Keplinger, for The Mary Sue, wrote that in regards of changing demographics in Dungeons & Dragons that "this shift, making D&D more welcoming to non-straight-white-male players, is by no means an accident.
 With the game's fifth edition, it's clear that D&D publisher Wizards of the Coast has been making an effort to foster a diverse community around the game, both in its outreach and in its published materials.
 This feels most apparent in its most recent modules.
 In Waterdeep: Dragon Heist, a non-player character shopkeeper uses they/them pronouns and politely corrects player characters if they're misgendered.
 In the followup module, Waterdeep: Dungeon of the Mad Mage, player characters may encounter an NPC whom they can aid in returning to her wife (who happens to be an NPC from an earlier module.)
-These are only two examples of many, and while they may seem small on the surface, these subtle efforts to populate The Forgotten Realms—D&Ds most popular campaign setting—with queer characters can be quite meaningful to a community starved for representation in these geeky spaces".
+These are only two examples of many, and while they may seem small on the surface, these subtle efforts to populate The Forgotten Realms—D&D's most popular campaign setting—with queer characters can be quite meaningful to a community starved for representation in these geeky spaces".